Exporting roots and tubers to Europe

 Growing demand for organic

 An increasing number of European consumers prefer food products that are produced and processed using natural methods.
-The market for organic exotic roots and tubers is relatively small, but demand is growing and there is a limited supply.
+The market for organic yams and other exotic roots and tubers is relatively small, but demand is growing and there is a limited supply.

 In order to market organic products in the European Union (EU), you must use organic production methods according to European legislation.
 Furthermore, you have to use these production methods for at least two years before you can market your product as organic.